mthiebaux/JSNtemplate/README.md

 For Vanilla and Module, these will run right out of the box with node.js:

 ```
->node server.js
+> node server.js
 ```

 For Express, node.js will climb up your directory tree looking for your package.json file and node_modules/ folder, so put the directory somewhere under these.

-Otherwise, you can initialize node with the following commands, directly in the express/folder:
+Otherwise, you can initialize node with the following commands, directly above or in the express/ folder if you like:

 ```
->node init
+> npm init
->node install express
+> npm install express
 ```

 ## Testing in the Browser